mohdirfan-code/Receipt-bill-analyzer/README.md

 - **Interactive Dashboard**
   A user-friendly **Streamlit interface** for managing and visualizing your expenses.

-- **Tabular View & Manual Correction**
-  View and **edit parsed data directly** in an interactive table via the UI.

 - **Powerful Search & Filter**
   Efficiently find transactions using keywords, amount/date ranges, and vendor patterns.

 - **Comprehensive Analytics**
   Visualizes total spend, mean/median, category/vendor distributions, and monthly spending trends.

+---

+## 🎁 Implemented Bonus Features
+-**Manual Field Correction via UI: Users can edit and correct parsed data directly in the interactive table presented in the Streamlit UI.**

 - **Data Export**
   **Export summaries and raw data to CSV and JSON** formats.

 - **Currency & Multi-Language OCR Support**
-  Backend designed for currency detection and potential multi-language receipt processing.
+  Backend designed for currency detection and potential multi-language receipt processing

----

 ## 🚀 Technologies Used